Stross

 You see, Stross is not just a name.
 It’s almost an invitation to dive into a world of stories, journeys between Anglo-Saxon cultures and a hint of Germanic mystery.

-And if the little voice in your head tells you that this name still holds many secrets, I think you’re right.
+And if the little voice in your head tells you this name still hides many secrets, I think you’re right.
 We could write a story just with that.

 So next time you come across a Stross, maybe in a bookstore or in an old register, remember that this name carries a discreet but rich history.

-We haven’t finished exploring Stross yet.
-And that’s good, it’s exactly what we like, isn’t it?
+We haven’t finished exploring it, this Stross.
+And that’s just fine, it’s exactly what we like, isn’t it?

 Share this post now!